Astronomical interferometry using continuous variable quantum teleportation: Introduction

 In this paper, we extend the concept of quantum-network-based astronomical interferometry to another version of quantum teleportation, namely, continuous variable (CV) quantum teleportation \cite{vaidman1994teleportation,braunstein1998teleportation,pirandola2006quantum}.
 Compared to Ref. \cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum}, where the weak thermal light received from the astronomical source is approximated as discrete states, namely, vacuum or single photon states, here we directly work with the exact thermal state, which is a Gaussian state with representation in terms of Gaussian functions \cite{weedbrook2012gaussian}.
 Our scheme relies on the analog of Einstein-Podolsky-Rosen (EPR) states in continuous variables, i.e. the two-mode squeezed states.
-Here we discuss the sensitivity of our scheme under transmission loss and construct optimal measurements for estimating the coherence function from the teleported state.
-We find that the required repetition rate to cover all temporal modes is approximately 150 GHz at wavelength $\lambda=800\;\text{nm}$, much higher than state-of-the-art pulsed squeezing with 86.5~MHz repetition rate and 5.88~dB squeezing level \cite{amari2023highly}.
-Nevertheless, our method still provides a meaningful alternative for building an astronomical interferometer that may be more feasible than other quantum network protocols, depending on the development of quantum repeaters.
-In particular, our scheme can exploit multiphoton events that are discarded as noise in Ref.~\cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum}, which can provide an advantage when imaging a stronger astronomical source or at a longer wavelength.
+Here we discuss the sensitivity of our scheme under transmission loss and construct optimal measurements for estimating the coherence function from the teleported state. \yk{We find that the required repetition rate to cover all temporal modes is approximately 150 GHz at wavelength $\lambda=800\;\text{nm}$, much higher than state-of-the-art pulsed squeezing with 163 MHz repetition rate and 6.8 dB squeezing level \cite{dong2008experimental}.} Nevertheless, our method still provides a meaningful alternative for building an astronomical interferometer that may be more feasible than other quantum network protocols, depending on the development of quantum repeaters.
+In particular, our scheme can exploit multiphoton events that are discarded as noise in Ref.~\cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum}, which can provide an advantage when imaging a stronger astronomical source or at a longer wavelength. \yk{Assuming ideal implementation of each scheme, we explicitly compare our CV quantum network-based scheme with the original proposal based on discrete-variable (DV) quantum networks \cite{gottesman2012longer}, and local heterodyne detection.
+Interestingly, we identify a regime corresponding to the source having intermediate strength, in which our approach outperforms both of these schemes.
+Furthermore, we account for imperfections in the practical implementation of our CV quantum network-based scheme and compare its performance with direct detection, the DV quantum network-based scheme \cite{gottesman2012longer}, and local heterodyne detection under realistic conditions.
+We show that even in the non-ideal case, our scheme can still provide advantages in certain scenarios.}